GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 Additionally, the new staticresource should be added to package.xml which can be taken care of by the following sfdx command.
 This command also supports the removal of files.

 `sfdx force:source:manifest:create --sourcepath test --manifestname test/package.xml`

+### Deploying Tests

+`sfdx force:mdapi:deploy -d test/ -w 50 -u {username}`

+### Running Tests

+At this time, running tests directly in the terminal does not work.
+The issue is tracked in GitHub at [#108](https://github.com/GSA/uswds-sf-lightning-community/issues/108).
+Instead, output of the tests can be seen in the org at {orgURL}/c/jasmineTests.app.
+With SFDX, you can go straight there by entering the following into your terminal.

+`sfdx force:org:open -p /c/jasmineTests.app -u {username}`